DennisSchenkel/sessionminds-backend/README.md

 In the backend, the login view was updated and an error response for wrong login credentials was added.<br>
 In the frontend, the login modal was exchanged with a complete login page that can not close like a modal, when the form is submitted.
 Due to not closing the modal with the form, the newly created backend response was used for showing the expected error message.<br>

+#### Known Unfixed Bugs

 ## Credits

-### Code Sources
+### Resources

-**Profile App (BE)**
+- All content was written and created by Dennis Schenkel.<br>

-In this project, the Django profile app with its structure is greatly inspired and by part copied from the Code Institute examples, although customized in many places.
+- In this project, the Django profile app with its structure is greatly inspired and by the Code Institute examples, although customized in many places.<br>
+- When trying to understand concepts and build this full-stack-application, an unlimited amount of Google searches were conducted and various sources like Stack Overflow, Reddit and the different documentations for Django, Bootstrap and React were used.<br>

+### Acknowledgements

+- Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
+- Thanks to Kay for they effort as a facilitator of the Code Institute team.
+- Great thanks go to [Dajana Isbaner](https://github.com/queenisabaer) for being the best fellow student I could wish for.